yzhanghf/JASA-TM-2022-0839/README.md

    https://www.mathworks.com/matlabcentral/fileexchange/66494-fdasrvf
    and unzip its contents to subfolder "/home/Magpie/U-Statistic-Reduction/data/starlight_earthquake/package"

+---
-In all the steps that follows, if you encounter the error that folder doesn't exist, please manually mkdir.
+In all the steps that follow, if you encounter the error that folder doesn't exist, please manually mkdir.
 This is unfortunately due to GitHub's feature of automatically deleting empty subfolders.
+---

 4. Run simulation codes on Unity.
 Replace "Magpie" in the following command by your own username.